 - Dispatch and Shipping

 Candidates will have the possibility of airport visits, container ship visits and placement with a freight forwarder.
-All are considered as very important in developing knowledge and skills
+Although optional, all are considered as very important in developing knowledge and skills.

 - Preparing for Export